AdvUni/gafaspot/doc/secengs_sshpubkey.md

 The configuration defines, how Vault should connect to the target machine.
 "url" should be your target machine's network address.
 It can either be an URL or an IP address.
-Additionally, you have to pass a key pair which has privileged access at the target machine, which means the private key is installed in the file `/root/.ssh/authorized_keys`.
+Additionally, you have to pass a key pair which has root access at the target machine, which means the private key is installed in the file `/root/.ssh/authorized_keys`.
 The Secrets Engine will authenticate with this key to add and remove keys in the `authorized_keys` files of other system users.
+With the parameter `ssh_user`, you can indicate to use a different user than 'root' for this job, but then the user must be able to execute sudo commands without a password prompt.

 Note, that private keys usually contain line breaks which are not allowed in json strings.
 So, you first must encode them with \n.